 Hiking and Cycling

 The area around Port Townsend offers a network of trails and routes for hikers and riders of all levels of experience, from beaches along the shore to sun dappled public trails through thick forests and biking lanes in town to connect you to them all.
-Pick up a map at the PT Visitor Info Center (behind Safeway in the Park-and-Ride) or view a trail map to get the lay of the land prior to your visit.
 Bicycle rentals are available year ‘round.
+For more info about cycling in Port Townsend, around Jefferson County or on the Olympic Peninsula, please click here for maps.
+If you are in town, pick up a map at the PT Visitor Info Center (behind Safeway in the Park-and-Ride) or view a trail map to get the lay of the land prior to your visit.

 On the water